Botox Dentistry Los Angeles

 Bruxism or teeth clenching or grinding, often when we sleep, can be very harmful, damaging teeth, making gum disease worse, and causing pain.
 Botox can ease facial muscles and be used with a mouth guard worn at night to stop grinding.

 Denture discomfort can occur with new dentures since these require proper working of the facial muscles to hold them in place correctly.
 Over-active muscles can interfere with this adjustment to the new fit and Botox can keep muscle movement to a minimum.

 Tension headaches and migraines can occur as a side effect of other problems in the mouth and head area that are a dentist’s specialty.

 Botox and Dermal fillers can provide immediate volume to areas around the mouth and lips to create the proper lip lines, smile lines, and phonetics.

 Botox can also be used in a lip deformity where the lip rises more on one side than the other.
 It has to be injected at a specific site controlling where the lip goes and how much of it is raised.
-Treatment outcome usually last for eight months or longer—at which point the treatment needs to be repeated.
+Treatment outcome usually lasts for 8 months or longer—at which point the treatment needs to be repeated.